 Attached you will find the FY19 NSGP Investment Justification (IJ) Template, the 2019 Key Changes, the 2019 FAQ, the 2019 NSGP Fact Sheet, and a copy of the NSGP Vulnerability Assessment.
 Additionally, I have included a link to for the Approved Equipment List for FY19. https://www.fema.gov/authorized-equipment-list.
 Applicants may only apply for categories 14 and 15 from the AEL.
 Please complete the attached FY19 IJ, vulnerability assessment, and submit with the mission statement to email@example.com and Warren Shepard, Critical Infrastucture and Key Resource Unit Manager firstname.lastname@example.org.

 - Investment Justification

 - Vulnerability Assessment

-No later than the close of business on May 8, 2019, failure to turn in the above items within the allotted timeframe will result in your grant application being forfeited.
+Failure to turn in the above items within the allotted time frame will result in your grant application being forfeited.

 NOTE: Applications will only be accepted on-line via the new Georgia EMGrantsPro System at ga.emgrants.com beginning February 18, 2019.